• Skip to primary navigation

 When and how to serve a Negroni

 Negroni’s are also a great cocktail to make when you need a large batch for a party.
-Make sure to give it a stir when poured over ice.
+Just make sure to give it a good stir before pouring it over ice.

 Because it’s well-known as an aperitif, it’s a great pre-dinner drink and goes great with some munchy appetizers.
 The Negroni is a great cocktail to serve at the start of a dinner party and is actually great for a party since its simple ingredients and equal parts make it easy to batch.
 Just be sure to stir the drink again once poured into individual glasses over ice.